-(1) SORA (Study On Respiratory disease and Automobile exhaust)
+(1) SORA (Study on Respiratory disease and Automobile exhaust)

 Thanks to the aggressive efforts for air pollution control, the ambient air quality has improved considerably.
 Nonetheless, there are concerns that air pollution might have been simply "localized" to the roadside areas particularly in view of the increasing prevalence of asthma and respiratory symptoms among school children.
 The Ministry of Environment launched a large-scale epidemiological survey on school children and infants living in the roadside of busy streets starting in 2005.
-The project is called "study on respiratory disease and automobile exhaust" and is acronymed as SORA, meaning sky in Japanese and consists of two parts: a cohort study on school children and a case-control study on infants.
+The project is called "study on respiratory disease and automobile exhaust" and is acronymed as SORA, meaning sky in Japanese and consists of three parts: 1) a cohort study on school children, 2) case-control study on infants and 3) cross-sectional study on adults.

-Already approximately 16,000 school children were recruited for the cohort study and the baseline survey was completed in 2005.
-They will be followed up to the year 2009 to evaluate relationship among individual exposure to automobile exhaust (estimated by modeling), confounding factors such as domestic allergen as well as ambient air pollution levels and subsequent health effects.

-As for the case-control study, volunteers were selected from 100,000 infants who received health checkups at the age of 1.5 (July 2006-March 2008) and 3 (February 2008-March 2010).
-Cases will be those who developed asthma in the intervals of health checkups and controls will be selected from those who did not.
+- 1) Approximately 16,000 school children were recruited for the cohort study and the baseline survey was completed in 2005.
+They were followed up to the year 2009 to evaluate relationship among individual exposure to automobile exhaust (estimated by modeling), confounding factors such as domestic allergen as well as ambient air pollution levels and subsequent health effects. - 2) Volunteers were selected from 100,000 infants who received health checkups at the age of 1.5 (July 2006-March 2008) and 3 (February 2008-March 2010).
+Cases will be those who developed asthma in the intervals of health checkups and controls will be selected from those who did not. - 3) Questionnaire was distributed to 110,000 adults in nine cities to conduct a case-control study for asthma and a cross-sectional survey for COPD.